gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

 <dt>The Bootstrap File</dt>

-<p>You may have noticed that one of the generated files is named after your module, followed by a <code>.nocache.js</code> suffix.
+You may have noticed that one of the generated files is named after your module, followed by a `.nocache.js` suffix.
 This is the GWT bootstrap file.
-Similar to the output subdirectory <code>war/&lt;app_name&gt;</code>, the name of this file is also controlled by the <code>rename-to</code> attribute in your module XML file.
-This file is responsible for choosing the correct version of your application to load for your client based on their browser and locale, or any other custom selection rule (see <a href="DevGuideCodingBasics.html#DevGuideDeferredBinding">Deferred Binding</a>).
-The various versions of your application compliant to each browser / locale are the <code>&lt;md5&gt;.cache.html</code> application files (discussed below).</p>
+Similar to the output subdirectory `war/<app_name>`, the name of this file is also controlled by the `rename-to` attribute in your module XML file.
+This file is responsible for choosing the correct version of your application to load for your client based on their browser and locale, or any other custom selection rule (see [Deferred Binding](DevGuideCodingBasics.html#DevGuideDeferredBinding)).
+The various versions of your application compliant to each browser / locale are the `<md5>.cache.html` application files (discussed below).

-<p>The host HTML page references this file so that clients visiting your page first download the bootstrap, and the bootstrap script in turn figures out which browser environment it is running in and determines the appropriate version of your application to load.
-See the <a href="DevGuideOrganizingProjects.html#DevGuideBootstrap">documentation</a> on the bootstrap process for more details.</p>
+The host HTML page references this file so that clients visiting your page first download the bootstrap, and the bootstrap script in turn figures out which browser environment it is running in and determines the appropriate version of your application to load.
+See the [documentation](DevGuideOrganizingProjects.html#DevGuideBootstrap) on the bootstrap process for more details.

 <dt>Application Files</dt>

-<p>The <code>&lt;md5&gt;.cache.html</code> files generated in the <code>war/&lt;app_name&gt;</code> directory, along with the bootstrap script, are the most important part of the generated fileset.
+The `<md5>.cache.html` files generated in the `war/<app_name>` directory, along with the bootstrap script, are the most important part of the generated fileset.
 They represent one version of your application tailored to a specific browser (or locale).
-These are the application files that the bootstrap script selects after it determines which browser it's running on.</p>
+These are the application files that the bootstrap script selects after it determines which browser it's running on.

-<p>Another generated application file that isn't strictly necessary to deploy your GWT application, but required if you're using GWT RPC and the support for the Serializable interface for types transferred through RPC, is the <code>&lt;md5&gt;.gwt.rpc</code> file.
-The serialization policy file must be accessible by your RPC <a href="/javadoc/latest/com/google/gwt/user/server/rpc/RemoteServiceServlet.html">RemoteServiceServlet</a> via the <a href="http://java.sun.com/products/servlet/2.3/javadoc/javax/servlet/ServletContext.html#getResource(java.lang.String)">ServletContext.getResource()</a> call.</p>
+Another generated application file that isn't strictly necessary to deploy your GWT application, but required if you're using GWT RPC and the support for the Serializable interface for types transferred through RPC, is the `<md5>.gwt.rpc` file.
+The serialization policy file must be accessible by your RPC [RemoteServiceServlet](/javadoc/latest/com/google/gwt/user/server/rpc/RemoteServiceServlet.html) via the [ServletContext.getResource()](http://java.sun.com/products/servlet/2.3/javadoc/javax/servlet/ServletContext.html#getResource(java.lang.String)) call.

-<h3 id="public_resources">Public Resources</h3>
+### Public Resources<a id="public_resources"></a>

-<p>All public resources, such as image files, stylesheets or XML files, can be placed anywhere under the war directory or any subdirectory therein during development.
+All public resources, such as image files, stylesheets or XML files, can be placed anywhere under the war directory or any subdirectory therein during development.
 As long as references to these resources in your GWT application code hold when deployed, you can expect your application to work properly in production.
-In GWT 1.6 and later, the <code>&lt;public&gt;</code> tag is still respected, so you can place public resources in a public directory, as defined in your module XML file, and these resources will be copied into the <code>war/&lt;app_name&gt;</code> folder.
+In GWT 1.6 and later, the `<public>` tag is still respected, so you can place public resources in a public directory, as defined in your module XML file, and these resources will be copied into the `war/<app_name>` folder.
 However, the best practice would be to place public resources in the war directory and work with them from that location.
-This complies with the standard <a href="http://jcp.org/aboutJava/communityprocess/mrel/jsr154/index2.html">Servlet 2.5 API specification</a>, and makes it easier to deploy your application if you're planning to deploy on a servlet container.</p>
+This complies with the standard [Servlet 2.5 API specification](http://jcp.org/aboutJava/communityprocess/mrel/jsr154/index2.html), and makes it easier to deploy your application if you're planning to deploy on a servlet container.

-<p>If you're using <a href="DevGuideClientBundle.html">ClientBundle</a> in
-your application, the generated bundles are placed in the
+If you're using [ClientBundle](DevGuideClientBundle.html) in your application, the generated bundles are placed in the `war/<app_name>` directory after compilation.
-<code>war/&lt;app_name&gt;</code> directory after compilation.</p>

-<h3 id="perfect_caching">Perfect Caching</h3>
+### Perfect Caching<a id="perfect_caching"></a>

-<p>Among other optimization and performance improvement techniques, GWT also offers the concept of &quot;Perfect Caching&quot;, which you can take advantage of if you deploy your application correctly.</p>
+Among other optimization and performance improvement techniques, GWT also offers the concept of &quot;Perfect Caching&quot;, which you can take advantage of if you deploy your application correctly.

-<p>You may have noticed that the bootstrap script filename contains a <code>.nocache.js</code> suffix, whereas the rest of the GWT application files contain a <code>.cache.html</code> suffix.
+You may have noticed that the bootstrap script filename contains a `.nocache.js` suffix, whereas the rest of the GWT application files contain a `.cache.html` suffix.
 These are meant as indicators that you can use to configure your web server to implement perfect caching.
-The bootstrap script is named after a well-known application name (<code>&lt;app_name&gt;.nocache.js</code>), while the GWT application files all contain md5 sums in their names.
+The bootstrap script is named after a well-known application name (`<app_name>.nocache.js`), while the GWT application files all contain md5 sums in their names.
 Those md5 sums are computed from your GWT codebase at the time of compilation.
-The bootstrap script contains a lookup table that selects the right <code>&lt;md5&gt;.cache.html</code> file when your client first visits your site and loads up your GWT application.
-The bootstrap process is explained in greater detail <a href="DevGuideOrganizingProjects.html#DevGuideBootstrap">here</a>.</p>
+The bootstrap script contains a lookup table that selects the right `<md5>.cache.html` file when your client first visits your site and loads up your GWT application.
+The bootstrap process is explained in greater detail [here](DevGuideOrganizingProjects.html#DevGuideBootstrap).

-<p>The fact that the application filenames will always change if your codebase changes means that your clients can safely cache these resources and don't need to refetch the GWT application files each time they visit your site.
+The fact that the application filenames will always change if your codebase changes means that your clients can safely cache these resources and don't need to refetch the GWT application files each time they visit your site.
 The resource that should never be completely cached (an If-Modified-Since fetch is sufficient and saves bandwidth) is the bootstrap script, since it contains the logic necessary to lookup the correct application file.
-If you were to configure these rules on an Apache HTTP server, you might get something like this in your <code>.htaccess</code> config file, using both mod_expires and mod_headers:</p>
+If you were to configure these rules on an Apache HTTP server, you might get something like this in your `.htaccess` config file, using both mod_expires and mod_headers:

 <pre class="prettyprint">
 &lt;Files *.nocache.*&gt;